charmoore/courier/working_notes.md

 - on init, populate locations
 - base model define get by id, get all, update by id
 - build out dataframes while running, keeping failed records, save to csv after with new column of "error type"
-- folder for input, output, error
+- folder for input, output, errors, segments, reports
+  - why or why not a message was received
 - better env handling (be able to define constants in it from header as well as s3 stuff) -- this can be an import config
 - import all events to dataframe in lambda_handler, then run through all new, then all resend, then all historical

 ## Architecture:

-- models -- patient, phone(?), email(?), visit, location, message
+- models -- patient, phone, email, visit, location, message
+  - location: mostly static, but we don't know how frequently they may/not update and change
 - utils:
   - utils -- phone number checking, etc, pinpoint job
   - logging -- add s3 logging
   - exceptions
+    - big worry is run-out-of-time exception
   - enums - reason_codes, for start
 - config -- for env vars, other stuff on old lambda_function header
 - db -- handles db connection and session